Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     done
     # Output: 1 2 3 4 6 7 8 9 10
     ```
   - There may be times when you’re in an inner loop but need to stop the outer loop.
 The break command includes a single command line parameter value `break n` where *n* indicates the level of the loop to break out.
 By default, *n* is one, indicating to break out of the current loop.
-If you set *n* to a value of two, the break command stops the next level of the outer loop:
+If you set *n* to a value of two, the break command stops the next level of the outer loop.
     ```bash
     #!/bin/bash
     for VAR1 in {1..10}